 We fund early childhood partners to deliver the early childhood approach.
-Early childhood partners are teams of early childhood professionals, such as occupational therapists, speech pathologists or early childhood educators.
+Early childhood partners are teams of early childhood professionals, such as early childhood teachers, educators or allied health professionals.

 Using observations and assessments, they learn about your child’s development, and find out how your child does everyday things.
 They then apply their knowledge and skills to work out the best types of support for you and your child.